 Faculty members have extensive experience as choreographers, performers, directors, educators and researchers with expertise in:

-They’ve served as master teachers and presenters at national and international conferences and festivals.
-Their choreographic work has been presented by dance companies and independent performance groups throughout the nation.
-They’ve also been involved with international performances in Bolivia, Brazil, Costa Rica, the Czech Republic, France and Tunisia.
+They’ve also served as master teachers and presenters at national and international conferences and festivals, had their choreographic work presented by dance companies and independent performance groups throughout the nation and been involved with international performances in Bolivia, Brazil, Costa Rica, the Czech Republic, France and Tunisia.

 Our facilities include numerous rehearsal rooms, the University Theatre, the Studio Theatre, a computer lab and four dance studios.

-Competitive scholarships are available to help you pursue your education.
-They’re awarded based on academic excellence and professionalism.
+Competitive scholarships are available to help you pursue your degree.
+Information about these scholarships is at our website. using the Financial Aid and Scholarships link.
+The scholarships are awarded based on academic excellence and professionalism.

 The B.F.A. degree requires you to complete 76 credit hours in dance with strong emphases on dance technique, creative studies, dance theory and professional preparation.
 The B.A. degree requires 48 credit hours to be completed.
 Both degrees have additional course requirements in human anatomy and physiology.